-Sacramento Chinese Community Service Center (The Center) and Roberts Family Development Center, two of the nine community partners, collaborate with Girl Scouts Heart of Central California to provide a high-quality learning experiences for underserved girls.
+Sacramento Chinese Community Service Center (The Center) and Leaders of Tomorrow, two of the 15 community partners, collaborate with Girl Scouts Heart of Central California to provide a high-quality learning experiences for underserved girls.
 Beginning in the fall of 2018, The Center brought the Girl Scouts Leadership Experience to our expanded learning sites.
 This innovative program teaches girls the skills and values necessary to be college and career ready through STEM, entrepreneurs, life skills and outdoor programming in the expanded learning setting.
 In 2019, The Center expanded their partnership with Girl Scouts to include the new STEM Mobile Unit at expanded learning sites.
-The STEM Mobile Unit creates convenient access for students and their busy families who would otherwise find it difficult to travel to the STEM Center + MakerSpace at the regional Girl Scouts office.
+The STEM Mobile Unit at expanded learning sites who would otherwise find it difficult to travel to the

+STEM Center + MakerSpace at the regional Girl Scouts office.
 The STEM Mobile Unit serves as an exciting extension to the region's first girl-only STEM Center and MakerSpace where girls discover design thinking, coding and robotics.